NathanDoan07/NathanDoan07/README.md

 <h2 align="center"> 𝐇i 𝐭𝐡𝐞𝐫𝐞! <h2>
 <p align="center"> My name is Nathan Doan.
 I live around Seattle, Washington and currently doing my Bachelors at Seattle Pacific University 👨‍🎓.
 Although I'm only still a student, a lot of my interests lie in developing and messing around with databases.
 With the rise of AI, I have been very interested in seeing where this all takes us and want to start exploring this field as I exit my educational career! 🤖</p>
+<p align="center"> You can see my most recent work under my organizations with a group of other amazing students! </p>
 <p align="center">Of course coding isn't my entire life!
 You can find me either playing some video games 👾 or playing on my piano 🎵. </p>

 <p align="center">